What is phimosis?

 - Circumcision if balanitis xerotic obliterans (BXO) is causing the phimosis and steroid creams don’t work.
 Phimosis can make sexual activity uncomfortable for adults.
 Also, BXO can cause urinary tract problems and is associated with a higher risk of cancer of the penis.

-What complications are related to phimosis or phimosis treatment?
+What are risk factors of phimosis treatment?

 The complications associated with steroids aren’t usually an issue with the creams used to retract the foreskin.
 Those issues are mostly related to long-term oral use of steroids.